 What’s the real problem to solve?

 If our ‘Thinking’ about the design and management of work directly determines the way the work works (the ’System’), which in turn governs our ability to support each other and the economics of that support (‘Performance’), then the only way we can improve Performance is by changing our Thinking.
 That is the real problem to solve.
 How do we make the invisible visible?
 In fact, it is hiding in plain sight and studying our systems from the point of view of the people they are really here for reveals the many counter-intuitive truths that help us to see things from a new perspective.
-And it looks something like this …..(click here to reveal the two logics of Command and Control and Beyond Command and Control in People Centred Services).
+And it looks something like this …..(click here to reveal the two logics of Command and Control and Beyond Command and Control in People Centred Systems).